-Good afternoon Chairpersons Paulin, Gunther, Seawright, Fahy, Joyner and other honorable members of the Legislature.
+Good afternoon Chairpersons Krueger, Weinstein, and other honorable members of the Legislature.
 My name is Wayne Spence and I am the president of the 50,000-member strong New York State Public Employees Federation (PEF).
-I want to thank you for the opportunity to speak to you about proposals to help alleviate the shortfall of the health care workforce.
-Our union is composed of professional, scientific and technical experts who provide critical services to the residents and taxpayers of New York State, including 10,000 nurses and other health care professionals who work at the SUNY hospitals, as well as various other agencies, including the Office of Mental Health and the Office of People with Developmental Disabilities, Office of Addiction and Services and Supports, the Department of Corrections and Community Services and Office of Children and Family Services.
+I want to thank you for the opportunity to speak to you about Governor Hochul's 2024-25 Executive Budget, as well as some other proposals to help alleviate the burdens on the health care workforce so they can continue to provide quality, affordable care to all New Yorkers.
+Our union is composed of professional, scientific and technical experts who provide critical services to the residents and taxpayers of New York State, including 10,000 nurses and other health care professionals who work at the SUNY hospitals, as well as various other agencies, including the Office of Mental Health and the Office of People with Developmental Disabilities, Office of Addiction and Services and Supports, the Department of Corrections and Community Supervision and the Office of Children and Family Services.
 Serving as the state's frontline essential workers during the COVID-19 pandemic, my members have risked their lives and those of their families to maintain the continuity and quality of services to New York's most vulnerable citizens.
 Numerous PEF members tragically lost their lives during the pandemic while performing their jobs.
 PEF members are the frontline workers who care for the state's most acute patients with health, mental illness, developmental disabilities and addiction issues.
-PEF members take a great deal of pride in their work and the care that they provide to clients because they are professionals, and they care about the welfare of their fellow New Yorkers.
+PEF members take a great deal of pride in their work and the care they provide to clients.